 Your event and membership software’s communication capabilities can be extended with marketing automation functionality from Pardot or Marketing Cloud.
 We are expert consultants in this field, and can help you plan and implement a bespoke marketing automation tenet.
 (More info: 7 reasons why Pardot and What does Marketing Cloud do .)

-At times, communication departments may also be under-staffed.
+Meanwhile, it times, communication departments may also be under-staffed.

-We highly recommend that you work with consultants like CloudAnalysts, via a series of workshops, coaching or training sessions, to develop an innovative, but implementable, manageable communication plan.
+We highly recommend that you work with marketing consultants like CloudAnalysts, via a series of workshops, coaching or training sessions, to develop an innovative, but implementable, manageable communication plan.

 4. Training is Key